iamamutt/pandoc-apa/example/apa_test.md

 ---
 ```

 Words go here, also here is a citation [@someArticle].
 According to @anotherArticle, something bad happened.
 See Figure @fig:myplot.
 This is a bold statement... **WOW!**, and here's _some _emphasis for you_ too.
-Sometimes you need some typewrite-like font, like when writing code: `my_answer = 1 + 1`.
+Sometimes you need some typewriter-like font, like when writing code: `my_answer = 1 + 1`.
 Other types you may need to write blocks of code, like this:

 ```latex
 \begin{table}